vitiral/novault/README.md

 The deisgn documents are primarily hosted in `design/`.
 You can view them using [artifact][art] using `art serve`.
 They are also [rendered here][design].

+I welcome contributors, especially for security review.
+However, I will be pretty cautious about accepting large changes or new features as I don't want to compromise the security of the application.

 [art]: https://github.com/vitiral/artifact
 [design]: https://vitiral.github.io/novault/